mehedi9021/Web_Project/E-Food/README.md

 # E-Food
-In the emerging global economy, e-commerce and e-business have increasingly become a necessary component of business strategy and a strong catalyst for economic development.
+<p align="justify">In the emerging global economy, e-commerce and e-business have increasingly become a necessary component of business strategy and a strong catalyst for economic development.
 In this circumstance, we have planned and developed an e-commerce website for online food delivery.
 We have designed it using many web languages and web frameworks.
 User will be able to access this site at anytime from anywhere.

 Specification:<br>
 a.
 Two main panels one is for the user and another is for admins.<br>